davidk003/cse15l-lab-reports/LabReport5.md

 ## Part 3: Reflection

-I indirectly learned how to use java's built in Date functionality and how to use the java Record class as a result of implementing the logging functionality.
-On top of that, I was reminded again on how webservers's path structure and request handling worked through this lab report.
+I indirectly learned how to use java's built-in Date functionality and how to use the java Record class as a result of implementing the logging functionality.
+On top of that, I was reminded again on how webservers' path structure and request handling worked through this lab report.